COVID-19: travel health notice for all travellers

 • Verify the price list before ordering and the bill before paying

-• Report all crimes to the local police before leaving the country because you cannot file a police report after leaving Poland
+• Report all crimes to the local police before leaving the country because you cannot complete a police report after leaving Poland

 Demonstrations